Tommen Baratheon: Character description

 Prince Tommen Baratheon is the younger brother of Joffrey and Princess Myrcella and is second in line for the throne.
 Tommen is Queen Cersei Lannister's youngest son and, like his siblings, he is also the son of Cersei's brother Jaime Lannister, but he is unaware of this, as he believes Robert Baratheon to be his father.
 Tommen is described as handsome and sweet-natured but weak-willed.
 Many characters in the narrative believe he would make a better, and more pliant, king than his brother Joffrey.
 He loves his kittens, and keeps several in both the novels and television show.
 Tommen is seven years old at the beginning of A Game of Thrones (1996).

 Tommen Baratheon is not a point of view character in the novels, so his actions are witnessed and interpreted through the eyes of other people, such as his mother Cersei Lannister, his uncle Tyrion Lannister, and Sansa Stark.
 Tommen is mostly a background character in the novels.

 Storylines

 After King Joffrey's death in A Storm of Swords, Tommen is crowned and marries Joffrey's young widow, Margaery Tyrell.
 Tommen is a submissive child and, as a result, does everything that is asked of him.
 Thus, Cersei uses him to rule as she likes, though Margaery also begins to manipulate him into resisting his mother.

 TV adaptation

-Young actor Callum Wharry portrayed Tommen in the first and second season and was then recast with Dean-Charles Chapman from the fourth season until his death in the sixth season.
+Young actor Callum Wharry portrayed Tommen in the first and second season; the character was then recast with Dean-Charles Chapman from the fourth season until his death in the sixth season.